Former New England Patriots star Aaron Hernandez found dead in cell

 The trial offered him a rare bright moment when he saw his 4-year-old daughter sitting in the courtroom with her mother and his fiancée, Shayanna Jenkins-Hernandez, who had taken his name.
 Cameras caught Hernandez blowing kisses and waving to his girl.

-His promising career had already taken a tragic turn when he was arrested on first-degree murder charges in the June 2013 shooting death of Odin Lloyd, a friend and semipro football player who had been dating the sister of Hernandez's fiancée.
+His promising career had already taken a tragic turn when he was arrested on first-degree murder charges in the June 2013 shooting death of Odin Lloyd, a friend and semipro football player who had been dating the sister of Jenkins-Hernandez.

 Police said Hernandez orchestrated Lloyd's execution with the help of accomplices because he was upset Lloyd had spoken to people whom he didn't like at a Boston bar.
 His body was found dumped in an industrial park about a half-mile from Hernandez's home in North Attleborough, Massachusetts.